takasqr/eslint-plugin-regular-expression/README.md

 In this example:

-* The `banned` rule disallows identifiers or literals matching `forbidde*`.
+* The `banned` rule prohibits patterns matching `forbidde*`.
-* The `required` rule enforces the presence of identifiers or literals that include `required`.
+* The `required` rule enforces that the pattern `required` appears somewhere in the code.

-This plugin integrates seamlessly with JavaScript and TypeScript projects.
+This plugin can be used in both JavaScript and TypeScript projects.

 ## Document